cphscala/cphscala.github.io/index.md

 Next Meetup
 -----------

-Some time in august
+The next meetup will be on the 5th of September.

+- Lightweight Program Verification Using Dependent Types by Mads Hartmann Jensen
+- Akka by Søren Mathiasen
+- Micro-benchmarking by Chris Vest
+- Jan Krag (No topic chosen yet)

+Head over to the [event](http://lanyrd.com/2013/cph-scala-meetup-7/) and let us know if you're attending.

 Topics we would like to hear about
 ----------------------------------

 After each meetup we collect a list of topics that the attendees would like to see a talk about.
 If you feel like giving a talk, please consider one of the following topics

-- Lightweight Program Verification Using Dependent Types
 - Automatic Code Analysis of Scala Code
 - Serialization
 - Monads
-- Akka
 - Scala Macros
 - Scala Play vs. Lift
 - Troubleshooting Scala crap